ljunggren/boozang-docs/README.md

 **Wrong element picked**

 When clicking on the element, if the wrong element is highlighted, this means the path isn´t good.
-Try re-packing the element.
-If the problem is still there, edit the element path using the DOM picker.
+Try picking the element once more using the "Select element path" button.
+If the problem is still there, edit the element path by clicking "Edit element path" button.
+This will open the DOM picker and allow you to adjust the policy for how the element is selected.

 **Element index > 0**